danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 ## First Attempt

 Suppose in this hypothetical app, that the customer's age must be greater than 18.
-If you were to attempt to implement this in the standard Rails way as per the getting started guide and common tutorials, you might add the validation rule to the `Customer` model such as:
+If you were to attempt to implement the age requirement in the standard Rails way as per the getting started guide and common tutorials, you might add the validation rule to the `Customer` model such as:

 ```ruby
 class Customer < ApplicationRecord